 After retiring, Lorenzen’s weight ballooned up to an even unhealthier 500-pounds.
 It was at this point that Lorenzen realized he needed to change something before his weight consumed his life altogether.
 He launched a fitness program and documented his journey towards weight loss in The Jared Lorenzen Project.
 Since its inception, Lorenzen has shed over 100 pounds and is looking to inspire and educate the youth on healthy eating habits.

 When talking about tough guys, Vinny Testaverde is a true iron man.
-After an incredible college career with the Miami Hurricanes, Testaverde was selected No. 1 overall by the Tampa Bay Buccaneers in the 1987 NFL Draft, kicking off a professional career that defied time.
+After an incredible college career with the Miami Hurricanes, nearly culminating with a national championship, Testaverde was selected No. 1 overall by the Tampa Bay Buccaneers in the 1987 NFL Draft, kicking off a professional career that defied time.